 338 provides grief education not only 1:1, but also in a group setting.

-Six teaching sessions are offered to provide support, conversation, encouragement, learning, and practical tools regarding loss and grief.
-This program is beneficial for first responders, volunteers, caregivers, medical staff, veterans, military personnel, or anyone who regularly faces loss and grief.
+Four teaching sessions are offered to provide support, conversation, encouragement, learning, and practical tools regarding loss and grief.
+This program is beneficial for anyone experiencing grief as well as: first responders, volunteers, caregivers, medical staff, veterans, military personnel, or anyone who regularly faces loss and grief.

 This program also provides support and learning for groups of individuals sharing the same journey of grief and loss (e.g. loss of a spouse, sibling, major life transition).

-Click on the "contact" tab to learn more or to inquire about personalizing the program to suit your own gathering.
+Click below to inquire about personalizing the program to suit your own gathering.

 An added bonus of participating in grief education with 338 is the opportunity to interact with our handsome certified visitation therapy dog, Viktor.

-A two-year-old Roosevelt Terrier, Viktor has been aptly nicknamed “Dr. Vikta” by his adoring fans at Hospice Peterborough, where he makes frequent appearances.
+A three-year-old Roosevelt Terrier, Viktor has been aptly nicknamed “Dr. Vikta” by his adoring fans at Hospice Peterborough, where he makes frequent appearances.